dereuromark/cakephp-queue/docs/README.md

     $config['Queue']['exitwhennothingtodo'] = false;
     ```

-- Minimum number of seconds before a cleanup run will remove a completed task; defaults to 0 for the Queue worker, or 2592000 for the Cron worker:
+- Minimum number of seconds before a cleanup run will remove a completed task (set to 0 to disable):

     ```php
     $config['Queue']['cleanuptimeout'] = 2592000; // 30 days
     ```

 - Use a different connection:

     ```php